Becoming a landlord

 The tenant information pack

-From 1st May 2013, a tenant information pack will have to be provided for all new assured and short assured tenancies.
+From 1st May 2013 until the 1st December 2017, a tenant information pack had to be provided for all new assured and short assured tenancies.
 The Tenant Information Pack provides important information to tenants who rent their homes privately.
-Landlords have a legal duty to provide new tenants with this pack.
+Landlords had a legal duty to provide new tenants with this pack.
 For further details please visit the Scottish Government web page Tenant Information Pack.